ghcpuman902/cursor-sdk-js-2-ts/README.md

 <div align="center">

-Made with ❤️ by the Cursor community
+Made with ❤️ by Mangle Kuo

 ⭐ **Star this repo** if you find it useful!